 2. mentorships

 Long-term employees often make the best mentors for new and younger workers.
 After all, they know more about the company and its accomplishments than most workers, and they have likely worked in multiple roles within the company.
 The reality is that you just can’t find this level of experience anywhere else.
 Be careful not to exploit the talents of your older workers.
-Instead, partner with them to provide a platform for them to share their skills and knowledge.
+Instead, partner with them to provide a platform to share their skills and knowledge.

 3. digital training